GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Exclusion Files

-Users can specify an exclusion file to filter out known linkage errors that we know are not harmful.
+Users can specify an exclusion file to filter out known linkage errors.
 For the file format, see [exclusion files]( https://github.com/GoogleCloudPlatform/cloud-opensource-java/wiki/Linkage-Checker-Exclusion-File).